dragonflypl/web-wiki/web-performance.md

 - <https://www.youtube.com/watch?v=dJDoPFbcJR4> - srcset, sizes, picture explained along with breakpoint practices
 - `srcset` and `sizes` explained: <https://builtvisible.com/responsive-images-for-busy-people-a-quick-primer/>
 - <https://www.responsivebreakpoints.com/> - tool for computing responsive images sets / breakpoints

+## Compression

+**Brotli** - new compression algorithm, it requires HTTPS (Wthe technical reason for brotli being HTTPS only is that otherwise, there’s a very high chance that brotli content would break over certain networks).
+For static content use Brotli (because it is slower), but for dynamic content still use gzip (slightly bigger output, but blazing fast).

 ## HTTP Caching